Ruplal House: Features

 Divided into two unequal blocks in slightly different styles, it is a two-storeyed edifice.
 It presents a Grand River front, about 9144 m long.
 It replicated Greek Doric column and there used to be a huge clock at the top of the building.
 In the earthquake of 1897.
 Its ground plan follows the shape of the letter 'E', with three arms extending towards the north or the city side, of which the middle arm projects about 1830 m.
-It accommodates a grand portico carried on a series of lofty semi-Corinthian fluted columns, and surmounted by a triangular pediment, characteristic of Renaissance architecture.
+It accommodates a grand portico carried on a series of lofty semi-Corinthian fluted columns, and surmounted by a triangular pediment, characteristic of the Renaissance architecture.

-The two blocks include, in two floors, over fifty rooms of various sizes and of them the central hall on the upper floor of the more impressive western wing was an elegantly decorated dance hall with a wooden floor.
+The two blocks include, in two floors, over fifty rooms of various sizes and of them the central hall on the upper floor, of the more impressive western wing, was an elegantly decorated ballroom with a wooden floor.
 On the north and south two broad verandas run the entire length of the block and are supported on either round semi-Corinthian columns or rectangular brick pillars with segmented or trefoil arches above.
 The Ruplal House was the only competitor to the Ahsan Manzil during the British colonial era.